Set Boundaries In Abusive Relationships to Protect Yourself

-Because I am powerless over you, I will leave the room and the conversation temporarily until a later point in time when we can try to communicate again.
+Because I can't control what you do or say, I will leave your presence and the conversation temporarily until a later point in time when we can try to communicate again.

-The first time I wrote out a boundary, I felt guilty.
+The first time I wrote out a specific boundary for my abuser, I felt guilty.
 I felt as if protecting myself was a crime against him.
-The idea that I “should” be and do just as he wanted was the source of that guilt.
+The idea that I should be and do just as he wanted was the source of that guilt.
 But after writing a few boundaries, I noticed that the guilt disappeared.
 While defining the things he did and said, I realized that his actions were wrong.
-He “should” feel bad for the way he behaved and I had every right to protect myself from his derogatory words and actions.
+He should feel bad for the way he behaved and I had every right to protect myself from his derogatory words and actions.

 Writing the boundaries helped me to recognize the abuse when it started.
-By defining what I didn't like, by putting it into words on paper, I learned to circumvent the abuse from the beginning instead of letting it affect me until I was a crying heaving mass of jelly.
+By defining what I didn't like, by putting it into words on paper, I learned to circumvent the abuse from the beginning instead of sticking around until I was a crying heaving mass of jelly.

 Writing my own boundaries gave me a sense of personal strength and a sense of responsibility to myself to curtail the negativity I had once so willingly accepted.
 I stopped seeing myself as a victim and started seeing myself as an agent of change, both for myself and my relationship.

-- Disgust that the behaviors described occur in what is supposed to be a love relationship
+- The disgust that the abusive behaviors occurred in what was supposed to be a love relationship.

 For help writing your first boundaries, visit Verbal Abuse Journals/How to Set Personal Boundaries.